A court ruled embryos are children. These Christian couples agree yet wrestle with IVF choices

 The dilemma reflects the age-old friction between faith and science at the heart of the recent IVF controversy in Alabama, where the state Supreme Court ruled that frozen embryos have the legal status of children.

 The ruling — which decided a lawsuit about embryos that were accidentally destroyed — caused large clinics to pause IVF services, sparking a backlash.
-State leaders devised a temporary solution that shielded clinics from liability.
+State leaders devised a temporary solution that shielded clinics from liability but didn’t address the legal status of embryos created in IVF labs.
 Concerns about IVF’s future prompted U.S. senators from both parties to propose bills aiming to protect IVF nationwide.

-Laurie Zoloth, a professor of religion and ethics at the University of Chicago, said arguments about this modern medical procedure touch on two ideas fundamental to American democracy: freedom of religion and who counts as a full person.
+Laurie Zoloth, a professor of religion and ethics at the University of Chicago, said arguments about this modern medical procedure touch on two ideas fundamental to the founding of American democracy: freedom of religion and who counts as a full person.

-“People have different ideas of what counts as a human being,” said Zoloth, who is Jewish.
+“People have different ideas of what counts as a human being.
+Where to draw the line?” said Zoloth, who is Jewish.
 “And it’s not a political question.
 It’s really a religious question.”

-For many evangelicals, IVF can be problematic.
-The process is “inherently unnatural,” and there are concerns relating to “the dignity of human embryos,” said Jason Thacker, an ethicist who directs a research institute at the Southern Baptist Convention.
+For many evangelicals and other Christians, IVF can be problematic, and some call for more regulation and education.
+The process is “inherently unnatural,” and there are significant concerns relating to “the dignity of human embryos,” said Jason Thacker, a Christian ethicist who directs a research institute at the Southern Baptist Convention.

 “I’m both pro-family and pro-life,” he said.
 “But just because we can do something, it doesn’t mean we should.”

 Kelly and Alex Pelsor of Indianapolis turned to a fertility specialist after trying to have children naturally for two years.
-Doctors recommended IVF, which accounts for around 2% of births in the U.S.
+Doctors said her best chance for a baby was through IVF, which accounts for around 2% of births in the U.S.

-“I was honestly very scared,” said Pelsor, who believes life begins right after conception.
+“I was honestly very scared,” said Pelsor, who believes life begins as soon as growth starts after sperm and egg meet.
 “I didn’t know which way to go.”

+Pelsor, 37, underwent a retrieval procedure in March 2021 and got five eggs.
+Three were able to be fertilized, and two embryos grew to the blastocyst stage and were able to be frozen.
+One was transferred to her womb in July 2021, and her daughter was born in March 2022.

-“I truly believe she’s a miracle from God,” said Pelsor, 37.
+“I truly believe she’s a miracle from God,” said Pelsor, who works for a nonprofit that includes a nondenominational church.
 “She would not be here without IVF.”

-Pelsor later miscarried a remaining embryo after it was transferred.
-So she never had to personally face the quandary of what to do with extras.
+Pelsor miscarried the other embryo after it was transferred last year.
+So she never had to personally face the moral quandary of what to do with extras.

 Amanda Walker of Albuquerque, New Mexico, did.

-She and her husband turned to IVF after five years of trying and a miscarriage.
+She and her husband turned to IVF after trying unsuccessfully to get pregnant naturally for five years and then having a miscarriage.

 She wound up with 10 embryos.
 She miscarried five.
-Three became her children: an 8-year-old daughter and twins who will be 3 in July.
+Three became her children: an 8-year-old daughter and twins that will turn 3 in July.

 That left her with two more, which she agonized and prayed about.